The agony of choice

-Some of these "benefits" are losing weight in light of recent developments at the universities.
-For example, undergraduate and graduate degree programs allow a university degree in six to seven semesters, a period comparable to vocational training.
-Also, the number of dual study programs, in which an in-company training including payment is integrated into the study, is constantly increasing.
+Some of these “advantages” are losing weight in the face of new developments at universities.
+For example, bachelor's degree programs allow a university degree in six to seven semesters, a time comparable to professional training.
+The number of dual study programs, in which company-based training, including payment, is integrated into the course, is constantly increasing.

 If, on the other hand, Eva wants to find out which courses of study there are at which universities, she can get an overview in the database of studienwahl.de.
 Dr. Elke Mittag from the Student Counseling Center of the Leibniz Universität Hannover recommends that students first narrow down the field of study, interest them and differentiate them in their search - for example, for artistic-creative, humanities-linguistic, social science, natural science and technical subjects.
 In this way, Eva can focus her search more and more on a few subjects and colleges where they are offered.

 Get information about studying

 When Eva gets an overview of the various study opportunities and has found interesting courses of studies, she should select some of them and deal with them more closely.
 It is now important to balance whether the intended study actually meets their expectations, suits them - and, above all, leads to the aspired desired occupation.